Our simple guide breaks down everything you need to know about merchant accounts into tasty, bite-sized chunks

 Of course, on its own, a merchant account isn’t enough — it is after all just a bank account.
 In order to take card payments you need a way of collecting payment information.
 And this can be done in three ways:

 - By card machine: Card machines are usually rented from merchant service providers as part of your merchant account agreement.
-Choose from countertop, wireless and mobile 3G/4G models.
+Choose from countertop, wireless and 3G/4G mobile card readers.

 - Over the phone: To take card payments over the phone you’ll need a ‘virtual terminal’.
 This is essentially a secure webpage accessed via a standard web browser into which you (the merchant) enter customer card details.

 - Online: For this, you'll need to get acquainted with a ‘payment gateway’.
 Linked to the checkout feature of a website, a payment gateway stores and transmits customers’ payment details to the merchant bank securely.

 Rates and fees: How much does a merchant account cost?